-Sometimes we personalize other’s actions instead of seeing things clearly.
-Often, it’s just a case of misunderstanding and we give unnecessary power to someone for hurting us when they are just being themselves.
+We tend to personalize others’ actions instead of seeing things.
+Often, it’s just a misunderstanding, and we give unnecessary power to someone to hurt us when they are just themselves.
 Other times we feel triggered because we have underlying issues that need to be brought forth and healed.
-The hurt we feel is more about ourselves than it is about the other person, and the situation presents an opportunity for growth and healing.
+The hurt we feel is more about ourselves than the other person, and the situation presents an opportunity for growth and healing.

 In any case, unforgiveness weighs heavily upon us.
 It can affect all aspects of our being.
 Three places we can hold unforgiveness include our minds, hearts, and spirits.
-Let’s discuss all three and explore ways to move beyond our limitations and into a state of peaceful forgiveness.
+Let’s discuss all three steps to forgiveness and explore ways to move beyond our limitations and into a state of peaceful forgiveness.

 1. How do you forgive and let go?
 Start with your mind.

 Think of your mind as a clear, blank canvas.
 Now, see a dark blob moving throughout your canvas (don’t laugh!).
 It constantly nags at you.
-Even when you’re having a happy day, enjoying the moment – it’s still there – annoying you and evoking feelings of sadness and frustration.
+Even when you’re feeling great and enjoying the moment – it’s still there – annoying you and evoking feelings of sadness and frustration.

 Holding onto unforgiveness toward someone feels just like that.
-The unresolved feelings just sit there.
-All the time.
-Whether you are consciously aware of them or not.
+The unresolved feelings of anger and resentment just sit there, whether you are consciously aware of them or not.

 So, how do you forgive someone in your mind?
-First, to get to this place of needing an apology, you must feel victimized in some way.
+First, to get to a place of needing an apology, you must feel victimized.
 Let’s take a closer look at this powerful quote from The Four Agreements:

 “Don’t Take Anything Personally.
 Nothing others do is because of you.
 What others say and do is a projection of their reality, their dream.
 When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.” – Don Miguel Ruiz.

-This is one of my all-time favorite quotes on this topic because the biggest mistake we make is taking other’s behavior personally.
-It’s a lightning bulb concept that stopped me in my tracks when I read it for the first time.
-It’s an incredible realization – absolutely nothing others do is because of you.
+This is one of my all-time favorite quotes on this topic because the biggest mistake we make is taking others’ behavior personally.
+It’s an incredible realization!
+Absolutely nothing others do is because of you.

 So, if one of your friends looks at her phone all the time while you’re sharing a personal story – it’s not because of you.
 It’s just the way she is.
 Maybe she avoids deep conversations or is addicted to checking her phone.
 Either way, it’s not personal.

-Somewhere along the way you’ve misunderstood and believed that what that person said or did is because of you.
-You become a victim the second you react, leading to an unhealthy exchange of power.
-And when you become a victim, you hand over your emotional wellbeing to someone who doesn’t even realize what they’ve done.
+Somewhere along the way, you’ve misunderstood and believed that what that person said or did was because of you.
+You become a victim the second you react, leading to unhealthy power exchanges.
+And when you become a victim, you hand over your emotional well-being to someone who doesn’t even realize what they’ve done.

 Choose yourself instead

 Choose to love yourself instead.
 See your canvas and recognize this dark blob obscuring the vibrant energy everywhere else.
-Want your happiness more than anything else.
+Want your happiness above all else.
 Choose forgiveness – knowing that your happiness depends on it.

 Consider taking a moment to see this person with whom you have a grievance waking up and starting their day.
 Maybe they awake thinking about their insecurities and fears.
-They have their own imagined ways of being in the world and sometimes they unknowingly say or do hurtful things.
+They have imagined ways of being in the world; sometimes, they unknowingly say or do hurtful things.

 Try to see their innocence.
-They are doing their best to make the most of every day just like you.
+They are doing their best to make the most of every day, just like you.
 So you might interact with them at work, and they do something again.
-Stop.
-And think to yourself – this is not personal.
-I’m going to let it go.
+Try to stop, and think, “This is not personal.
+I’m going to let it go.”

-Holding onto negative, unforgiving thoughts blocks the positive flow of good into our lives.
+Holding onto the negative, unforgiving thoughts blocks the positive flow of good into our lives.

 And, more than anything, you want a loving, trusting, happy, glowing canvas to hold the space for your amazing life.
-You want that so much that you’re willing to choose to let it all go.
+You want peace of mind so much that you’re willing to choose to let it all go.

 2. Next, move to your heart.